-This four-day training course is designed for security engineers and consultants responsible for implementing, configuring and operating a Wazuh as an XDR and SIEM.
-It covers all the main components of Wazuh, and how to get the most out of them, with a special focus on tuning the Wazuh ruleset through the creation of custom rules and decoders.
-You will get direct experience with many Wazuh features, and learn various ways to synergistically integrate them for advanced purposes.
+This four-day training course is designed for security engineers and consultants responsible for implementing, configuring and operating a Wazuh HIDS/SIEM system.
+It covers all the main components of Wazuh, and how to get the most out of them.
+Special focus is given to the tuning of the Wazuh ruleset through the creation of custom rules and decoders.
+You will get direct experience with many of the Wazuh features, and learn many ways to bring these features together synergistically for advanced purposes.

 This course consists of lectures and hands-on exercises performed in a virtual lab environment provided to you by our team.
-The exercises teach you to perform configuration and operational tasks by following procedures outlined in the provided lab guides, allowing you to explore the features in focus throughout the training.
-During the course, you will have unrestricted access to your lab environment, which will remain available for additional practice for 24 hours after the class ends.
-Comprehensive course materials containing both theory and practical exercises will be provided.
-Copies of the slide decks will also be given at the end of the training.
+The exercises teach you to perform configuration and operational tasks by following along with procedures laid out in provided lab guides, to exercise the features in focus throughout the training.
+Throughout the duration of the course, you will have unrestricted access to your lab environment which will continue to be available for additional practice for 24 hours after the class ends.
+Comprehensive course materials containing theory and practical exercises will be provided during the course.
+Copies of the slide decks will also be provided at the end of the training.